oscardelalanza/restaurant-page/README.md

 #### Menu
 This section can be accessed through the `navigation bar` after clicking the `Menu` link.
-It is used to show a simulation of a restaurant Menu which contains a list of Drinks and a list of Food separated into two different columns.
-Also, this section contains a small gallery at the and of the page to show a combination of pictures of drinks, foods and the place itself.
+It is used to show a simulation of a restaurant menu which contains a list of Drinks and a list of Food separated into two different columns.
+Also, this section contains a small gallery at the and of the page to show a combination of pictures of drinks, foods, and the place itself.
 ![menu](./screenshots/menu.png)
 ![gallery](./screenshots/gallery.png)

 #### Contact Us
 This section can be accessed through the `navigation bar` after clicking the `Contact Us` link.
-It is used to show a simulation of contact information of a restaurant, including address, phone number, emails, schedule and a map with a mark of the physical location of the place.
+It is used to show a simulation of contact information of a restaurant, including address, phone number, emails, schedule, and a map with a mark of the physical location of the place.
 ![contact](./screenshots/contact.png)